 As you explore entrepreneurship opportunities in Texas, make sure you seek the legal, accounting, and tax advice you need from licensed professionals.
 This article is for informational purposes only and is not meant as legal, tax, or financial guidance.

-Ten Steps to Help You Understand How to Start a Small Business in Texas
+How to Start a Small Business in Texas

 1. Choose a business name.